FallSafe/FallSafe-yolov8/README.md

 2. **Get Labelled Dataset from Roboflow**
    - Upload images to Roboflow and label them as either `fall` or `nofall`.
    - Discard any images that are not relevant by marking them as null.
-   - Download the structured dataset from Roboflow.
+   - Download the structured dataset from Roboflow and select YOLO for model type when prompted.

-3. **Organize the dataset using Organize.py**
+3. **Organize the Dataset Using Organize.py**
-   - Edit Organize.py according to the dataset path.
+   - Edit `Organize.py` according to the dataset path.
    - Organize the dataset by:
      ```bash
      python Organize.py
      ```

 4. **Dataset Structure**
-   - Dataset Structure will become as follows:
+   - The dataset structure will look like this after oranizing the dataset:
      ```
      dataset
       ├── train